benoistlaurent/dock2nc/README.rst

 * Free Software: GPL License

 It merges the 2 PDB files and the docking data file into a single binary NetCDF file.
-It reduces the number of I/O operation required to analyze docking results.
+It reduces the number of I/O operations required to analyze docking results.

 dock2nc allows to convert docking files one at the time or entire archives